 Faculty, fellows, and residents must be fully familiar with the billing code and rules.
 The fellow is considered faculty and can bill independently.
-All Medicare patients must be examined and a note written in the POC chart by faculty or the fellow.
-The resident alone is prohibited from generating a Medicare bill.
-Angiography and retinal ablation procedures must be supervised and signed off by faculty or fellow on POC Procedure Note.

 Seeing Relatives in Clinic

 Fellows are permitted to see relatives in clinic.
 However, all of these patients must register at the front desk and they must have a record of the visit.
 This must occur during business hours when the fellow does not have other assigned duties.